• Posted on 18 Feb 2025

 The PACSAN project is aimed at identifying opportunities for mutual benefit between Australia and China, through a suite of sustainable measures that will improve outcomes in the food system within the planetary boundaries of climate change and the phosphorus cycle.

-In this project we modelled the impact of these measures in terms of potential to reduce GHG (greenhouse gas) emissions and meet future phosphorus demand, and tested those measures in stakeholder workshops in Australia and China.
+In this project, we modelled the impact of these measures in terms of potential to reduce greenhouse gas emissions and meet future phosphorus demand, and tested those measures in stakeholder workshops in Australia and China.

-These eight measures included: Renewable fertilizer, nutrient productivity, land management, crop type, livestock feed additives, energy productivity across food value chain, and food waste avoidance.
-The PACSAN interactive model.
+These eight measures included: Renewable fertiliser, nutrient productivity, land management, crop type, livestock feed additives, energy productivity across the food value chain, sustainable food choices, and food waste avoidance.

-So, we found that the top measures that would have the greatest impact in terms of reducing greenhouse gas emissions over the next 25 years in both Australia and China had a lot of similarities.
-But there were some important differences and this is partly because in Australia, due to a large number of cattle and sheep, the top measure here would be sustainable food choices, in addition to livestock feed additives, followed by improved energy productivity.
-Whereas in China the most promising measure was improving energy productivity in the whole post farm food value chain, followed by sustainable food choices, and then food waste avoidance.
+So, we found that the top measures that would have the greatest impact in terms of reducing greenhouse gas emissions over the next 25 years in both Australia and China had a lot of similarities, but there were some important differences.
+This is partly because in Australia, due to our large number of cattle and sheep, the top measure here would be sustainable food choices, in addition to livestock feed additives, followed by improved energy productivity.
+Whereas in China, the most promising measure was improving energy productivity in the whole post-farm food value chain, followed by sustainable food choices, and then food waste avoidance.

-Right now people are well informed by the impact of the electricity vehicles right, but people don't understand how the food choices the impact to the environment, and for their personal health.
+Right now, people are well informed about the impact of electric vehicles, right?
+But people don't understand how their food choices impact the environment and their personal health.

-In Australia and China for improving phosphorus security the top three measures were sustainable food choices, nutrient productivity, and food waste avoidance.
-The priority order for these three measures was different for Australia, it was the sustainable food choices.
+In Australia and China, for improving phosphorus security, the top three measures were sustainable food choices, nutrient productivity, and food waste avoidance.
+The priority order for these three measures was different.
+For Australia, it was sustainable food choices.
 For China, nutrient productivity provided the greatest impact.
-This for example could include sustainable crop types like legumes which can mobilize phosphorus in the soil, in addition to providing other benefits.
+This, for example, could include sustainable crop types like legumes, which can mobilise phosphorus in the soil, in addition to providing other benefits.

-Improving energy productivity, such as electrification of food transport and heat pumps which could be enhanced by platforms to share knowledge and expertise.
+One, improving energy productivity, such as electrification of food transport and heat pumps, which could be enhanced by platforms to share knowledge and expertise.

-Food waste avoidance, particularly in households which would benefit from sharing and dissemination of Lessons Learned From evidence-based behavioural chain strategies and packaging redesign.
-For example through the world packaging organization.
+Two, food waste avoidance, particularly in households, which would benefit from sharing and dissemination of lessons learned from evidence-based behavioural change strategies and packaging redesign.
+For example, through the World Packaging Organisation.

-Nutrient productivity, to optimise soil fertility and crop yields while reducing GHG emissions and nutrient pollution of water.
-Which could feature a share priority research program, which could include study visits to each country by agricultural practitioners and researchers.
+Three, nutrient productivity, to optimise soil fertility and crop yields by reducing greenhouse gas emissions and nutrient pollution of water, which could feature a shared priority research program, including study visits to each country by agricultural practitioners and researchers.

-Sustainable food choices, supported by awareness campaigns in both countries as most people are not aware of the implications of their diets on planetary health, including GHG emissions and phosphorus consumption.
+Four, sustainable food choices, supported by awareness campaigns in both countries, as most people are not aware of the implications of their diets on planetary health, including greenhouse gas emissions and phosphorus consumption.

-And finally traceability as a cross-cutting theme including labelling, this could include analysis and reporting of company's carbon emissions and food labelling to support more sustainable food choices.
+And finally, traceability as a cross-cutting theme, including labelling.
+This could include analysis and reporting of companies' carbon emissions and food labelling to support more sustainable food choices.

 more information